canadaleks/SpotifyGeeklet/README.md

 Geeklets to show the Title, Artist, Album &amp; Album Artwork of the currently playing track in Spotify.

 ## How it Works
 The main component is an AppleScript file which gathers the currently playing track information and downloads the album artwork image to the /tmp directory.
-Once downloaded, the downloaded image (JPEG) is converted to TIFF and the originsl JPEG is deleted.
+Once downloaded, the downloaded image (JPEG) is converted to TIFF and the original JPEG is deleted.
 This is done so that when music is not playing, a "default" artwork, which is a blank TIFF file, is copied to the /tmp directory so the album artwork clears on the desktop.

 ## Installation Instructions
 1. Click the **Clone or download** button and select **Download ZIP**